Dr Lucy Clark

 In 2017, Lucy was appointed to her current role at the University of Liverpool where she holds a joint academic position across the Departments of Chemistry and Physics.

-Kate is a 1st-year PhD student in the group.
+Kate is a 2nd-year PhD student in the group.

 Kate is a graduate of Durham University, where she obtained a First Class MChem in Chemistry in 2016.
-As a final year project student, Kate worked with Dr Karen E. Johnston towards elucidating the complex structural phase diagram of ferroelectric Nb-based perovskites using powder diffraction and solid-state NMR methods.
+As a final-year project student, Kate worked with Dr Karen E. Johnston towards elucidating the complex structural phase diagram of ferroelectric Nb-based perovskites using powder diffraction and solid-state NMR methods.
 Now in Liverpool, she is dedicated to the synthesis of quantum kagome antiferromagnets and exploring the complex magnetic phases that arise within them.
+In the chemistry lab, Kate widely employs solvothermal synthesis methods to prepare materials.
+She is also developing expertise in the collection and analysis of neutron diffraction and muon spectroscopy data.